 Every residence or business operating an alarm system in Palo Alto must obtain a permit from the Palo Alto Police Department.
-The cost for a new alarm permit is $24, and it costs $17 each year for an annual renewal fee.
+Currently the fee for a new alarm permit is $54 and the annual fee for renewal is $40.
 The revenue generated from these permits is used to defray the costs of administering the ordinance.
-Any alarm system police respond to that is not permitted will be charged a $250 penalty fine.
+Any alarm activation to which police respond that is not permitted will incur a $250 penalty fine.

 DOWNLOAD: Permit Application

 The alarm ordinance encourages accountability and responsibility of the user(s) by charging alarm owners for false alarms.
 No alarm user is perfect.
 To that end, two (2) false alarms in a 12-month period (beginning with the first false alarm received) are allowed without a penalty assessed.
 However, after two false alarms, a progressive fee will be assessed up to and through the sixth false alarm.
 After the sixth false alarm, police will place the alarm on a non-response status for a specific period of time.
 A non-response status means that police will not respond to the alarm.
 Alarm users may appeal revocations.

 The City of Palo Alto defines a false alarm as "an alarm signal resulting in a response by the police department when an emergency does not exist."
 An alarm shall be presumed false if the responding officer(s) do not locate any evidence of an intrusion or of the commission of an unlawful act or emergency on the premises, which might have caused the alarm to sound.
 Alarms caused by earthquakes, hurricanes, tornadoes, or other "violent" acts of nature, shall not be deemed false alarms.